 Internships are designed to allow you to continue your learning from your program and get practical experience leading alongside our seasoned instructors.
 If chosen for an Internship, you would be assigned to one of our wilderness programs during 2017.

-Funding for the Indigenous Instructor Development Program is offered through the Slaight Foundation, Gilgan Foundation and other generous donors, providing sustainable, long term funding for the growth of Indigenous programming at Outward Bound Canada.
+Funding for the Indigenous Youth and Adult Program is offered thanks to the generous support of individual donors, corporations and a number of dedicated foundations, providing sustainable, long term funding for the growth of Indigenous programming at Outward Bound Canada.
 Please see the Indigenous Programs page for more information.